-The MPrOVE Research Innovation Challenge successfully kicked off on September 27th, 2017 with over 50 faculty members across seven schools/colleges in attendance!
+The MPrOVE Research Innovation Challenge kicked off on September 27, 2017 with over 50 faculty members across seven schools/colleges in attendance.
 The discussion centered around better ways to define and target appropriateness for different populations and settings, as well as developing effective interventions that enhance high-value care and reduce low-value care.
 Special populations highlighted included children, the elderly, and patients receiving care in communities and other non-hospital/clinic settings.
 An overarching theme was the use of rich data sources to identify and support high-value care.
 The two winning teams were selected in December 2017:

 - Chad Ellimoottil, MD, MS

 - Larry An, MD